 Areas of Study

-Learn how political systems function through courses ranging from urban politics and government to international politics.
-Choose from courses covering the American presidency, the U.S. federal judiciary, political parties and elections, metropolitan problems, American civil liberties, foreign policy, international governments, international relations, politics of developing countries, theory and practice of revolution, women and politics, mass media politics, and more.
+Learn how political systems function through courses ranging from U.S. government to international politics.
+Choose from courses covering the American presidency, the U.S. federal judiciary, political parties and elections, foreign policy, comparative governments, international relations, politics of developing countries, theory and practice of revolution, gender and politics, mass media politics, and more.

 Career Opportunities

-Political science is a perfect start for a career in law, urban planning, teaching, government, and private enterprise.
-Our political science alumni win Fulbright Scholarships, get published in peer-reviewed journals, work for presidential campaigns, and go to well-regarded graduate schools.
+Political science is an ideal start for a career in law, urban planning, teaching, government, and private enterprise.
+Our political science alumni win Fulbright Scholarships, get published in peer-reviewed journals, work for presidential campaigns and at the highest levels of local, state, and national government, and go to well-regarded graduate schools.
 To see where our graduates have landed, visit careers.

 Internships

 UMW students have had internships in many congressional and other governmental offices in Washington, D.C., Richmond, and Fredericksburg, and at such organizations as the World Bank, the American Enterprise Institute, Common Cause, ABC News, and Washington Monthly.
-No major in this department has ever sought and failed to receive an internship.
+Students in this major have an internship placement rate of 100 percent.

 To graduate with honors, you’ll maintain at least a 3.4 grade-point average overall and in the major.
 You’ll conduct an independent study and write and defend an honors thesis.
 Some recent examples: “Counterinsurgency in the Philippines,” “The Shining Path in Peru,” “Independent Peace Movements in Eastern Europe,” “The Latin American Debt Crisis,” and “Conservatism in America.”